 That’s a post I saw not long ago on social media.
 It reminded me of the Legally Blonde quote about getting into Harvard Law, and it struck me as overly simplistic and dismissive.
 To me, ensuring accessibility is hard sometimes.
 It requires careful thought.
 I’ve been at this a while, and I’m still learning more every day about making the content I create more accessible (including this website).

 Just because creating accessible content can seem daunting at times doesn’t mean we should throw our hands up and not do it.
 Because let me tell you what isn’t hard at all.
-Empathy.
-Caring about others.
 Compassion.
 Not excluding people.
 Always striving to do the right thing.
 Inclusive design involves stepping into someone else’s shoes and considering things from their perspective.
 And even if we don’t always do it perfectly, we should keep trying our best to get it right.
 I’ll share some easy-to-follow principles in this post that will make creating accessible content less intimidating.